 That said, I’ve no doubt the final result will not live up to the image in my head.
 That doesn’t matter: What does matter is that I give it a go.
 If it takes a 99, 100, 101 attempts to capture even close to what I can see in my head, it doesn’t matter.

-These two images blinding my mind are merely memory of a moment, and do not necesarily need to be the final result.
+These two images blinding my mind are merely memory of a moment, and do not necessarily need to be the final result.

-I like that my creative streak covers so many different avenues and mediums.
+I like that my photography includes many different topics, locations and styles.